github/docs/content/get-started/customizing-your-github-workflow/index.md

 ---
 title: Customizing your GitHub workflow
-intro: Learn how you can customize your {% data variables.product.prodname_dotcom %} workflow with extensions, integrations, and {% data variables.product.prodname_marketplace %}.
+intro: Learn how you can customize your {% data variables.product.prodname_dotcom %} workflow with extensions, integrations, {% data variables.product.prodname_marketplace %}, and webhooks.
 redirect_from:
   - /categories/customizing-your-github-workflow
   - /github/customizing-your-github-workflow